How To Secure Apache with Let's Encrypt on Debian 10

 certbot, you will be prompted to enter an email address and agree to the terms of service.
 Additionally, it will ask if you’re willing to share your email address with the Electronic Frontier Foundation, a nonprofit organization that advocates for digital rights and is also the maker of Certbot.
 Feel free to enter

 Y to share your email address or

 certbot will communicate with the Let’s Encrypt server, then run a challenge to verify that you control the domain you’re requesting a certificate for.

-ENTER.
-The configuration will be updated automatically, and Apache will reload to pick up the new settings.
+If that’s successful, the configuration will be updated automatically and Apache will reload to pick up the new settings.

 certbot will wrap up with a message telling you the process was successful and where your certificates are stored:

 Output. . .
 IMPORTANT NOTES: - Congratulations!
 Your certificate and chain have been saved at: /etc/letsencrypt/live/your_domain/fullchain.pem Your key file has been saved at: /etc/letsencrypt/live/your_domain/privkey.pem Your cert will expire on 2021-01-20.
 To obtain a new or tweaked version of this certificate in the future, simply run certbot again with the "certonly" option.
 To non-interactively renew *all* of your certificates, run "certbot renew" - Your account credentials have been saved in your Certbot configuration directory at /etc/letsencrypt.
 You should make a secure backup of this folder now.
 This configuration directory will also contain certificates and private keys obtained by Certbot so making regular backups of this folder is ideal. - If you like Certbot, please consider supporting our work by: Donating to ISRG / Let's Encrypt: https://letsencrypt.org/donate Donating to EFF: https://eff.org/donate-le

 Your certificates are downloaded, installed, and loaded.
 Try reloading your website using